Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh roundhouse kicked PSY in the face Gangman Style.
+Jayesh is the only living person who ever skyped from a rock.

-Updated on: [30/5/2025]
+Updated on: [31/5/2025]
 <!-- #jokeEnd -->